CrayLabs/SmartSim/doc/ss_logger.rst

 ========
 Overview
 ========
-SmartSim supports experiment tracking through logging functionality offered by the SmartSim `log` module.
-The logger, supported by Python logging, enables monitoring the experiment at runtime by allowing users to print messages **to stdout** and/or **to file** from within the Python driver script.
-The SmartSim logger categorizes messages by severity level.
+SmartSim supports logging experiment activity through a :ref:`logging API<dead_link>` accessible via the SmartSim `log` module.
+The SmartSim logger, backed by Python logging, enables real-time logging of experiment activity **to stdout** and/or **to file**, with multiple multiple verbosity levels for categorizing log messages.

-Users may instruct SmartSim to log certain severity level log messages and omit others through the `SMARTSIM_LOG_LEVEL` environment variable.
+Users may instruct SmartSim to log certain verbosity level log messages and omit others through the `SMARTSIM_LOG_LEVEL` environment variable.
 The `SMARTSIM_LOG_LEVEL` environment variable may be overridden when logging to file by specifying a log level to the ``log_to_file()`` function.
 Examples walking through logging :ref:`to stdout<log_to_stdout>`